 Every now-and-then it’s fun to stop for a moment and think of some favorite memories of childhood.
-One of my favorite memories as a child was watching my Mom make homemade stove-top caramel popcorn.
+One of my favorite memories as a child was watching my mom make easy stove-top caramel popcorn (GF).

 As far back as I can remember, my Mom has been making this caramel popcorn.
 She said that she found the recipe in a magazine years ago and it is her favorite recipe, (and mine), for caramel popcorn.
 The aroma of freshly popped popcorn, along with the cooking caramel sauce on the stove, is one of my favorite childhood memories.